3liz/qgis_plugin_tools/README.md

 Setting the Makefile:
 * Copy the `Makefile.parent` content to your plugin's Makefile.

+* Using the plugin upload function, check the `--help` of the `plugin_upload.py` file.
+For instance, you can setup environment variable in your bash for your credentials.

 ## Plugin tree example

 Plugin `Foo` root folder: